Small businesses say they're pulling back on hiring amid tariff uncertainty

 "We are not hiring and [are] trying to shave anyone's hours who is willing and able," he told CBS MoneyWatch.

-Roach says he is looking for ways to save in order to make up for a 22% decrease in profit for the month of May, compared with the same period one year earlier.
+Roach said he is looking for ways to save in order to make up for a 22% drop in profit in May, compared with the same period a year ago.
 He attributes the drop in earnings to weaker consumer demand amid rising prices and general economic uncertainty.

 "I am tired of breaking even"

 Shayai Lucero is the owner of Earth & Sky Floral Designs, a one-woman floral shop in Albuquerque, New Mexico.
-She said she had hoped to bring on another worker this summer to help alleviate her heavy workload, but tariffs have caused her to rethink her hiring agenda.
+She had hoped to hire a worker this summer to help alleviate her heavy workload, but cost increases related to tariffs now make that impossible.

 "I was looking at hiring somebody to handle the more minor tasks of the business, so I could streamline my own goals better," she told CBS MoneyWatch.
 "But I am in a place where I can't even afford to hire one person."

-Lucero said tariffs have driven up wholesale flower prices so drastically that she has been forced to charge her customers more and can't fathom increasing prices any further.
+Lucero said tariffs have driven up wholesale flower prices so drastically that she has been forced to charge her customers more and can't raise prices any further without scaring away business.
 "My clientele can't afford for me to keep increasing prices, and I am tired of breaking even," she said.

 Drop in hiring